Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Modeling static detector backgrounds

 In addition, a three-component model was also trained with the same regularization and random initialization.
+This model was stopped after 100,000 iterations, which took approximately 15,300\,s with a 2.7\,GHz quad-core Intel i7.
 As seen in~\Fref{fig:nmf-models}, the excess activity during the rain is now shared by components~1 and 2, and the component spectra reveal a separation between the \isot{Pb}{214} lines, which are only present in component~1, and the \isot{Bi}{214} lines, which are only present in component~2.
 This separation was not included in the regularizations (which merely maximized and held component~0 nearly constant) but reflects the actual evolving ratio between the two isotopes as the rain falls and the two isotopes decay on the ground (\isot{Pb}{214} decays with a half-life of 27.06\,min directly into \isot{Bi}{214}, which has a half-life of 19.9\,min)~\cite{nndc_nudat}.
 The ratio of \isot{Bi}{214} to \isot{Pb}{214} activity is expected to evolve substantially over time in the precipitation itself and in the accumulated rainwater on the ground.
 The smallest ratio of their activities is 1.0, which they reach in secular equilibrium in the cloud droplets; it then evolves over the tens of minutes the raindrops take to fall, and after multiple hours the ratio will reach its largest (transient equilibrium) value of 3.88~\cite{greenfield_determination_2008}.